 I avoid the below sugar substitutes because of their high-carb content, which can increase blood sugar levels and interrupt ketosis:

-- Honey: For a regular diet, pure honey is a healthy sugar substitute rich in antioxidants and other nutrients.
+- Pure Honey: For a regular diet, pure honey is a healthy sugar substitute rich in antioxidants and other nutrients.
 As a keto sweetener, it is not ideal due to its high calorie and carb count.

 - Maltodextrin: A sweetener made from rice, corn, and other starchy plants.
 Because it contains as many calories as regular sugar, avoid pure maltodextrin or any keto sweetener that has it.